You are a CNC-CT trainee; now what?

 PRE-DOCS AND POST-DOCS register for CITI here AND request a COMMONS ID

 Postdoc trainees are not considered employees with salary and benefits.
 They receive monthly stipends paid through the purchasing system (HuskyBuy) and have the option to obtain health insurance from UConn.
 However, to get them access to UConn services, including email and NetID, they are given a gratis appointment.
 If anything unexpected happens with your payments, please reach out to firstname.lastname@example.org right away so that it can be urgently resolved.

 - Email and NetID – The PI, Director or admin on the grant will contact Carol Valone (PSYC) or Sirrah Galligan (SLHS) who will set you up as a Gratis appointment.
 Once she has processed it and it has been processed in the system, the email address and NetID will be generated.

-- Monthly payments – Francesca D’Antonio, grant fiscal officer sends a request to HuskyBuy (UConn purchasing) to send you a supplier request form to complete.
+- Monthly payments – Francesca D’Antonio, the grant fiscal officer, sends a request to HuskyBuy (UConn Purchasing) to send you a supplier request form to complete.
 Please complete it including a local (CT) remittance address where your monthly check will be sent to via the purchasing system (HuskyBuy)

 - Healthcare benefits –set up health insurance